The Agile Modeling (AM) Method

 Frances Miller

-Every morning she goes for a one hour walk along the lake front when the weather is good.
-On bad days she’ll go with her neighbor to the local mall where a group of senior citizens “Mall Stroll” each morning before sitting down at one of the restaurants for coffee or tea.
-For breakfast Frances prefers a cup of Earl Grey tea and two slices of whole-wheat toast with her own home-made preserves.
-Lunch is typically a bowl of soup or a sandwich and then she’ll have the opposite for dinner.
+Every morning, she goes for a one-hour walk along the lakefront when the weather is good.
+On bad days, she’ll go with her neighbour to the local mall, where a group of senior citizens “Mall Stroll” each morning before sitting down at one of the restaurants for coffee or tea.
+For breakfast, Frances prefers a cup of Earl Grey tea and two slices of whole-wheat toast with her own home-made preserves.
+Lunch is typically a bowl of soup or a sandwich, and then she’ll have the opposite for dinner.

 She is a middle-class retiree living on a fixed income.
-Her mortgage has been paid off and she has one credit card which she seldom uses.
-She has been a customer of the bank for 57 years although has never used an automated teller machine (ATM) and never intends to.
+Her mortgage has been paid off, and she has one credit card, which she seldom uses.
+She has been a customer of the bank for 57 years, although she has never used an automated teller machine (ATM) and never intends to.
 She has no patience for phone banking and does not own a computer.
-Every Monday at 10:30 am she will visit her local bank branch to withdraw enough cash for the week.
-She prefers to talk with Selma the branch manager or with Robert, a CSR who was a high-school friend of her oldest son.
+Every Monday at 10:30 am, she will visit her local bank branch to withdraw enough cash for the week.
+She prefers to talk with Selma, the branch manager, or with Robert, a CSR who was a high-school friend of her oldest son.

 You will want to develop several personas, perhaps seven or eight initially for the banking system, to ensure that you explore all the needs of your user base.
-To write personas effectively you will need to do some form of user community research to ensure you truly understand your users.
-You might want to consider holding a focus group with potential users, talking with your customer support people (support staff often have a very good idea as to what end users need), or with product managers whose job is to understand your user community.
+To write personas effectively, you will need to do some form of user community research to ensure you truly understand your users.
+You might want to consider holding a focus group with potential users, talking with your customer support staff (support staff often have a very good idea of what end users need), or talking with product managers whose job is to understand your user community.

-Personas are incredibly useful when you don’t have easy access to real users because they act as “user stand-ins”, helping to guide your decisions about functionality and design.
-Questions like “How would Ross use this feature” or “Would Frances even be interested in this?” can start great conversations within your team, getting you to think the way that your users actually would.
-Personas are often used when building publicly accessed web-based software, such as the Amazon or eBay systems, as well as shrink-wrapped software.
+Personas are incredibly useful when you don’t have easy access to real users, as they act as “user stand-ins” to guide your decisions about functionality and design.
+Questions like “How would Ross use this feature?” or “Would Frances even be interested in this?” can start great conversations within your team, getting you to think the way that your users actually would.
+Personas are often used when building publicly accessible web-based software, such as the Amazon or eBay systems, as well as shrink-wrapped software.
 In fact, personas and usage scenarios are very popular at Microsoft and are one of the artifacts described in their Agile MSF process.
-In short, personas are one of a range of modeling techniques which you want to have in your intellectual tool kit.
+In short, personas are one of a range of modelling techniques which you want to have in your intellectual tool kit.

 In The Inmates Are Running the Asylum, Alan Cooper suggests the following techniques for writing effective personas:

-• You don’t “make up” personas, but instead discover them as a byproduct of your requirements investigation process.
+• You don’t “make up” personas; you discover them as a byproduct of your requirements investigation process.

 • Write specific personas: you will have a much greater degree of success designing for a single person.
 The “generic user” will bend and stretch to meet the moment, but your true goal should be to develop software which bends and stretches.
 Your personas should “wiggle” under the pressure of development.